How to Price Your Online Course: A Beginner’s Guide

 How to Test Your Online Course Pricing

-The final step in choosing the price for your online course is to try it out!
+The final step in choosing the right price for your online course is to try it out!

 This may sound intimidating, but if you’ve followed the steps outlined in this post, chances are you have a great starting place.
 Pick the price that makes sense based on this post, and see what happens.